-Data Exploration – Validating Insights
+Data Exploration: Validating Insights after finding them

 The best part of data exploration is when you find insights hiding in your data.
 It’s a lot like finding a treasure chest hiding in the sand, and the feelings behind it can be a powerful emotional rush.

 Unfortunately, many people get carried away by that emotion and report on insights without first validating they are real.
 The validation step is critical to avoid misleading people about what the data is truly saying.
 Even the experts are vulnerable to this kind of oversight.
 A group that attempted to reproduce the results of 100 published studies of psychological science was only able to reproduce 39 of them .